Arash Dajliri

-Arash Dajliri (آرش داجلیری; born January 19, 1999, in Tonekabon) is an Iranian footballer who plays as a right-back for Iranian club Naft Gachsaran.
+Arash Dajliri (آرش داجلیری; born January 19, 1999, in Tonekabon) is an Iranian footballer who plays as a right-back and center-back for Iranian club Esteghlal Mollasani F.C.

 Club career

 Esteghlal

 He made his debut for Esteghlal in 25th fixtures of 2019–20 Persian Gulf Pro League against Sanat Naft while he substituted in for Vouria Ghafouri.

 Havadar

 On 30 September 2021, Arash Dajliri moved to Havadar on loan from Esteghlal.

+Naft Gachsaran

+On 2023 Arash Dajliri moved to Naft Ghaemshahr F.C. and become champion of League 2 (Iran) with this club.

+Esteghlal Mollasani

+He joined Esteghlal Mollasani F.C. in Azadegan League in season of 2023-2024.